Mishal Husain: Other work and awards

 When the first series of Star Spell – a spin-off from Hard Spell that had only appeared before as a one-off episode – aired, Husain appeared as word pronouncer, replacing Nina Hossain.
 She continued in this role throughout the second series of Hard Spell.
 Husain appeared in a round of the BBC's Celebrity Mastermind in 2010, coming third out of four.
 Her specialised subject was the Narnia books of C. S. Lewis.

 She is also one of the judges for the Amnesty International Media Awards.
 She featured on a show entitled Gandhi that was broadcast by the BBC in March 2012.
 She also featured as the morning anchor presenter on BBC One during the 2012 Summer Olympics in London and the 2014 Commonwealth Games in Glasgow.

 Husain is an ambassador for the charity Mosaic, which helps young people from deprived communities to realise their talents and potential.

 In January 2014, Husain was awarded the Services to Media award at the British Muslim Awards.

 Husain has written a book, The Skills, a guide for women on how to achieve their career goals.
-It was published in 2018, and was described as "the ultimate handbook for women."
+It was published in 2018, and was described as "the ultimate handbook for women".

+In 2024, Husain published a memoir, Broken Threads: My Family From Empire to Independence.
+It hit the Sunday Times Bestsellers Chart under General Hardbacks.

+In January 2025, Husain was elected as a Fellow of Kellogg College, University of Oxford.

 Personal life

-Husain married Meekal Hashmi in July 2003.
-The couple have three boys, Rafael, and twins Musa and Zaki and live in Camden, North London.
+In July 2003, Husain married Meekal Hashmi, a chief operating officer at an investment management firm.
+The couple have three children together.
+They live in Camden, north London.

 Amid widespread condemnation of the killing of ISIL hostages in 2014, Husain voiced support for the use of social media to denounce its extremism.
 In an interview with the Radio Times, she urged Muslim scholars to use social media to condemn its attempt to use horrific videos to draw support in the West, from the leading British Islamic organisations.

-Husain, who is the first Muslim presenter of BBC Radio 4's Today programme, said, "I think the Not in My Name campaign is a very positive development because outrage is shared by all right-thinking people.
-I would really like to see much more of the counterpoint from a theological perspective, with scholars taking to social media to refute the awful arguments we see put forward in those videos."
+Husain, who was the first Muslim presenter of BBC Radio 4's Today programme, said: